-The CIHT 'Guidelines for Planning for Public Transport in Developments' (March 1999) set out that, in considering public transport provision for development, three questions need to be addressed: "What is the existing situation with respect to public transport provision in and around the development?
+The CIHT 'Guidelines for Planning for Public Transport in Developments' (March 1999) set out that, in considering public transport provision for development, three questions need to be addressed:

+"What is the existing situation with respect to public transport provision in and around the development?

 What transport provision is required to ensure that the proposed development meets national and local transport policy objectives?

 Are the transport features of the development consistent with the transport policy objectives, and if not, can they be changed to enable the policy objectives to be achieved?" (para 4.18).

 As shown in the walking section the development site is located well within 400 metres from the nearest bus stops.

-The bus stops closest to the site are along Great Howard Street, as shown by the photo below.
+The bus stops closest to the site are along Grove St James Place and Sefton Street.